The goal of GOMOS calibration and validation activities was to verify the accuracy and quality of data the instrument acquired.

 The main scientific objective of this stellar occultation instrument was to monitor ozone and ozone trends in the stratosphere and mesosphere with high accuracy and high vertical resolution at global coverage.
 Moreover, GOMOS enabled measuring atmospheric parameters related to stratospheric ozone chemistry like NO2, NO3, H2O and aerosol as well as ozone dynamics like temperature, air density and turbulence.
 These tasks were achieved by measuring stellar spectra in the ultraviolet to near infrared range while stars are being eclipsed by Earth.
 It was regarded as a demonstrator for the stellar occultation technique and a precursor for other occultation instruments.

-All Envisat GOMOS products, in accordance with ESA Earth Observation Data Policy, are freely available to users.
+All Envisat GOMOS products, in accordance with ESA Earth Observation Data Policy, are freely available to registered users via FTP.
 Read more about the available products and the registration process which is required to access them: